AlexMcD0/HKT/README.md

 # HKT
-A gummy o-ring mounted, Bakeneko-style 60% case with inspiration from Class80 and Snake
+A gummy o-ring mounted, Bakeneko-style 60% case with inspiration from Class80 and Snake.

 Hi everyone!

 This is a keyboard I made with inspiration from the Bakeneko, Snake, and Class80.
+It's a personal project I started as a bit of fun.

 I'm making it out of PLA and it's works great so far.
 (First manufacture still in progress.)